AllenAJ/Bitcoin-Developer-Suite/README.md

-Bitstack is a Developer Suite for Bitcoin Developers in the Babylon & Rooch Ecosystem.
+Bitstack is a Developer Suite for Bitcoin Developers in the Bitcoin & Fractal Ecosystem.

 Bitcoin developers face significant challenges when building dapps due to the lack of accessible, adaptable tooling similar to what’s available for networks like Ethereum and Solana.